Content warning for imprisonment, homophobia, death

 – Jean-Claude Roger Mbede

 Born in Cameroon, Mbede’s life would end because of an injury he sustained while imprisoned.
 While he would spend his last days outside of prison because of his health, he was by no means free.
 His family kept him at home and refused him medical care because of his sexuality.
-He was not eating or drinking, and his death on 10 January 2014 was a surprise to none.
+He was not eating or drinking, and his death on the 10th of January 2014 was a surprise to none.

-His imprisonment was, unfortunately, as expected.
 The treatment of queer people in Cameroonian prisons was not incredible, and he experienced regular attacks during his time there.
 Expecting to be in jail for three years, he was aware that his life after prison would be nothing like his life prior.
 While he was a promising student with a decent job beforehand, he knew that he would likely be turned away from any employment.

 While he did file an appeal, his eventual release on the 16th of July, 2012, was a provisional one that came because of the toll the prison took on his health.
 He knew once his health improved he would return to prison, saying: